 Have your headphones packed plus your best car games ready as today is a travelling day down further south on the South Island.
 Drive to Bluff, one of New Zealand’s southernmost points on the mainland, then jump on a ferry to Stewart Island (approximately 3–3.5 hours total).
 You will arrive in the late afternoon, where there will be plenty of time to settle into your retreat accommodation on the island.
 Tonight, you might like to join a local guide to go spotting one of New Zealand’s most famous animals – the elusive kiwi.
 Otherwise, the night is for you and your family to relax and recoup.

 You may have thought that you’ve discovered all the nature that New Zealand has to offer in days’ past, but today, there’s more.
 Spend the whole day exploring the verdant interior of Stewart Island.
 You’ll walk along a section of the Rakiura Track – usually a four-day expedition, but for your family, an easy and short section along the beach.
 Don’t worry, it’s is no less beautiful and scenic than the longer version.
 Some time today you’ll also head to nearby Ulva Island to discover the mammals and birdlife that call this area home.
 Your guide will always be nearby to answer any questions you may have and help you spot the best wildlife out there.
 It’s no surprise that Stewart Island’s pristine shores are home to all of this natural wonder, and it’s all yours today to experience.

 Stewart Island to Queenstown

 This morning, gather the troops as you return via ferry and private vehicle to Queenstown.
-Along the way, you’ll stop at Invercargill for your own lunch, perhaps bidding farewell from here.
-Otherwise, continue with your leader to Queenstown where your family adventure will end on arrival at a central location around 5 pm.
+Our ferry departs at 8am so it will be an early morning!
+Along the way, you’ll stop at Invercargill, perhaps bidding farewell from here.
+Otherwise, continue with your leader to Queenstown where your family adventure will end on arrival at a central location around 3 pm.